-Note: The TBB file must have "FS2320" as a prefix.
+Note: The TBB file must have "FS23xx" as a prefix, with xx corresponding to part version.

-An FS2320 device can be burned just twice.
+An FS23xx device can be burned just twice.

 Requirement: Make sure that the socket contains a device that has not yet been burned before starting the burning process.